streetpea/chiaki-ng/docs/setup/installation.md

 !!!
 Note "About `chiaki4deck`"

-    This is a flatpak I created for `chiaki4deck` from [updated](../updates/done.md){target="_blank" rel="noopener noreferrer"} Chiaki source code and signed with the gpg key I have added to the companion GitHub for this site.
+    This is a flatpak I created for `chiaki4deck` from [updated](../updates/done.md){target="_blank" rel="noopener"} Chiaki source code and signed with the gpg key I have added to the companion GitHub for this site.
 This is the recommended install as it is the most straightforward.

-    However, you can also build the flatpak yourself (recommended for users who want to add their own source code changes on top of the ones I've made) by following the instructions in [Building the flatpak yourself](../diy/buildit.md){target="_blank" rel="noopener noreferrer"}.
+    However, you can also build the flatpak yourself (recommended for users who want to add their own source code changes on top of the ones I've made) by following the instructions in [Building the flatpak yourself](../diy/buildit.md){target="_blank" rel="noopener"}.